 The contractions caused by involution are triggered by the hormone oxytocin, which is released by breastfeeding and skin-to-skin contact with your baby.

-Everything you need to know about taking care of your postpartum body “Involution feels different for every woman and is often worse with each subsequent pregnancy, but the good news is it’s OK to take pain relief,” says Noor Ladhani, a maternal fetal medicine specialist at Sunnybrook Hospital in Toronto.
+“Involution feels different for every woman and is often worse with each subsequent pregnancy, but the good news is it’s OK to take pain relief,” says Noor Ladhani, a maternal fetal medicine specialist at Sunnybrook Hospital in Toronto.
 “Short-acting, non-steroidal anti-inflammatories, like ibuprofen, are best and if you take them as recommended, there’s less than a one percent transfer to breastmilk.”

 Courtney Graham, a registered midwife with Kensington Midwives in Toronto, tells her patients that afterpains usually take five to seven days to subside.
 "As long as there are no allergies, you can take up to the maximum dose of acetaminophen (1000 mg) and ibuprofen (400 mg) while breastfeeding.
 If you want to explore non-pharmaceutical options," she adds, "everyone seems to have their own remedy: catnip tea, cherry juice, After Ease extract or Monthly Comfort Tea.
 I wouldn't say any of them are a perfect science, but it's about exploring what works for each individual person."

 Some moms swear by using a heating pad, hot water bottle or a microwaveable bean bag (like a Magic Bag), the same way they would for relieving menstrual cramps.